Ascend/ModelZoo-TensorFlow/TensorFlow/built-in/cv/detection/CRNN_Kernel_ID0055_for_TensorFlow/README.md

 ### Default configuration

 The following sections introduce the default configurations and hyperparameters for CRNN  model.
-We reproduce training setups on synth90k datasets, evaluate on three datasets: IIIT5K, ICDAR2003 and SVT.
+We reproduce training setups and evaluate on three datasets: IIIT5K, ICDAR2003 and SVT.
 See [Results](#results) for details.

 For detailed hpyerparameters, please refer to corresponding scripts under directory `scripts/` and
 #### Optimizer